Kardang Monastery

-Kardang Monastery or Gompa is a famous Drukpa Lineage monastery, and is the most important monastery the Lahaul valley, India.
+Kardang Monastery or Gompa is a famous Drukpa Lineage monastery, and is the most important monastery in the Lahaul valley, India.
 The associated village of Kardang was once the capital of Lahaul.

-The monastery is a huge white building bedecked with prayer flags.
-It is situated on a ridge below the 15,000 foot (4,572 metres) Rangcha peak, at an altitude of 3,500m on the left bank of the Bhaga River, facing the town of Keylong, about 8 km away.
+The monastery is a huge white building bedecked with prayer flags It is situated on a ridge below the 15,000 foot (4,572 metres) Rangcha peak, at an altitude of 3,500m on the left bank of the Bhaga River, facing the town of Keylong, about 8 km away.
 Kardang is well connected by the road via the Tandi bridge which is about 14 km from Keylong.
 The monastery was featured on the 7 November 2010 episode of the History Channel TV series IRT Deadliest Roads, where trucker Rick Yemm delivered a large golden Buddha statue to the monastery and was greeted by the monastery's head, Lama Paljor Larje.

 History

 The monastery is believed to have been built in the 12th century and houses a large library of Buddhist literature, including the Kangyur and Tangyur scriptures in the Bhotia or Sherpa language.
 There is also a good collection of fine thankas, musical instruments such as lutes, drums, horns, as well as old weapons.
 There are colourful frescoes and murals.

 The monastery was in ruins until it was renovated in 1912 CE by Lama Norbu Rinpoche (died 1952), who, with Lama Kunga, turned it into "a proper educational and training establishment."

-In the first room is a 4 foot (1.23 metres) high silver chaitya or chorten preserving the skull and ashes of Lama Norbu.
-To the right of it are statues of Padmasambhava and Tara (Devi), and in the back, one of Tagden Shakyashree, guru of Lama Kunga.
+In the first room is a 4-foot (1.23 metres) high silver chaitya or chorten preserving the skull and ashes of Lama Norbu.To the right of it are statues of Padmasambhava and Tara (Devi), and in the back, one of Tagden Shakyashree, guru of Lama Kunga.
 103 volumes of the Kangyur are kept here, while behind are 64 tantra books on various subjects.
 The second room is the main Prayer Hall with an eleven-headed statue of Avalokitesvara.
 On a high pedestal at the right are some of Lama Norbu's castoff garments and with a skull in front.
-In the third room is a six foot wooden prayer wheel with a brass bell on it.
+In the third room is a six-foot wooden prayer wheel with a brass bell on it.
 There are now about thirty monks and nuns (chomos) in the monastery, and two British nuns have studied, meditated, and been initiated in recent years.

 The monks and nuns have equal rights, and the monks have permission to marry.
 The monks spend the summer with their families working their fields, in the winter they return to the monastery.
 There is a huge prayer drum in the monastery with the sacred six-syllable mantra, Om mani padme hum, written a million times on strips of paper.
 It also has a Narbo as its head lama.

 Because the monastery is on the southern bank of the Bhaga River, it gets very little sun, while Keylong on the opposite side gets far more as it is facing south.
 Because of this the Moravian Christian mission, which was established here in 1857, was later moved across the river to Keylong.